 A few years later, Wajih joined The Parents Circle – Families Forum and became an active member, one of six hundred Israeli and Palestinian families who have lost close family members and who work together for reconciliation and a just resolution to the conflict.
 Wajih serves on the PCFF Board of Directors and was the co-Chairperson for over three years.

 Wajih believes that a joint, non-violent Israeli-Palestinian effort is critical to driving a just resolution to the Palestinian-Israeli conflict and to the end of the Occupation.
 In the past two years, in addition to his volunteering facilitation and lecturing in PCFF activities, Wajih was instrumental in the formation of a joint Palestinian – Israeli board of directors for PCFF, making it a fully joint organization in all levels of operation.
 Wajih is today the Chairman of the Board of PCFF.

 Born in 1960 in Tel Aviv, Israel, Nir is a social worker, group facilitator and therapist for addicts.

-Like most Israelis, Nir lived with the understanding that his Palestinian neighbors lived under Israeli occupation.
-He knew what he refers to as “the other side” only as enemies, an image reinforced by contact he had with Palestinians during his military service.
+Like most Israelis, Nir lived with the understanding that his Palestinian neighbours lived under Israeli occupation.
+He knew what he refers to as “the other side” only as enemies, an image reinforced by the contact he had with Palestinians during his military service.

 In 1995, Nir’s ability to separate the national conflict from his personal life was forever destroyed when his mother Zahava (Golda) was killed by a Palestinian suicide bomber who boarded the bus on which she was riding.
 What followed for him was nearly a decade of despair and pain.